danthedeckie/pc.py/README.md

 Joined        | Joins two (or more) other parsables into a single unit.
 Either        | Matches any 1 of a selection of parsables Multiple      | Matches a parsable multiple (or 0, if you want) times.
+NamedJoin     | Like a join, but parsed elements are stored in a dict, rather than list.

 ## Conceptual usage: